Skip to main content

 Spice of the Month Club

-June's spice of the month is mint.
+September's spice of the month is chili powder.

 Stop in and take a spice packet and a brochure providing fun facts, recipes you can make at home, and cookbook recommendations to take your meals to the next level!